UWDIRECT/UWDIRECT.github.io/index.md

 ## Logistics for 2022

+### Important note for the first week of class (Jan.
+4 & 6)
+UW has declared that the first week of classes in Winter 2022 will be online.
+The Zoom information was sent to you in an email and posted as an announcement in Canvas.
+You will be required to log into your UW NetID to join the Zoom.

+### Upon return to the classroom
 Room: [OUG 136](https://www.washington.edu/classroom/OUG+136)<br>**NOTE**: You need a valid Husky Card to enter Odegaard Undergraduate Library.

 - Data Science Methods for Clean Energy Research (DSMCER, ChemE 545)<br>Also known as Molecular Data Science Survey